Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Background Related Work

 \xhdr{Assurance vs. Audits in Other Industries} In business accounting, an ``audit'' consists of the review of a business’s statements, reports, and records to verify the accuracy of the respective claims relative to the activities they represent.
 In contrast, an ``assurance'' is the examination of the \emph{processes} by which the records are produced~\cite{lewis2023audit}.
 In addition to reviewing a business's statements (that is, conducting an audit), assurances involve gathering employee feedback, observing organizational behavior, and looking at quality control mechanisms~\cite{lewis2023audit}.

 We make a similar distinction between \emph{AI} audits and assurance~\cite{uk2024introduction, us2024overview, chalmers2021trust}.
 Specifically, AI audits and assurance differ across three key dimensions: first, audits focus on the \emph{outcomes} of an AI system, while assurance focuses both on the outcomes and the processes by which the outcomes are created.
 Second, audits are primarily conducted \emph{after} a model has been deployed, whereas assurances are conducted \emph{throughout} the AI lifecycle.
 Third, audits are more punitive, determining what is wrong with an AI system, and how it fails to comply with applicable norms and regulations.
 Assurance, on the other hand, is often more constructive: it involves continuously working with stakeholders to mitigate risks and ensure the trustworthiness of the AI system.
 Importantly, audits can be thought of as one (albeit major) element of assurance~\cite{uk2024introduction}.
-Formally, we adopt the definition of AI assurance from the~\citet{us2024overview} as ``the \emph{techniques}, \emph{activities}, and \emph{processes} used to evaluate and assure expected properties of AI components or AI-enabled systems \emph{throughout the lifecycle} of these components or systems.''
-Note that some prior work has distinguished between ``process audits'' and ``technology-oriented audits''~\cite{mokander2023operationalising, mokander2023auditing}: we use the term \emph{assurance} to refer to the combination of process and technology-oriented audits, and the term \emph{audit} to refer to technology-oriented audits.
-In this paper, we propose AI assurance as a mechanism to contend with some of the challenges with AI auditing mentioned previously.
+Formally, we adopt the definition of AI assurance as ``the \emph{techniques}, \emph{activities}, and \emph{processes} used to evaluate and assure expected properties of AI components or AI-enabled systems \emph{throughout the lifecycle} of these components or systems''~\cite{us2024overview}.